jellyfin-archive/jellyfin-blog/content/downloads/_index.md

 +++
 title = "Downloads"
-subtitle = "You can download the latest releases of the Jellyfin Server below!" date = "2019-12-08" justify = "center"
+subtitle = "You can download the latest releases of Jellyfin Server below!" date = "2019-12-08" justify = "center"
 +++

 <div class="text-container">
-    <h3 class="page__main__title">Server Downloads</h3>
+    <h3 class="page__main__title">Stable or Nightly?</h3>
-    <p><i>Stable or nightly?</i><br />Generally, if you're a new user or value stability, use Stable.
+    <p>Generally, if you're a new user or value stability use the stable version.
 It won't change
-        very often.<br />If you want to help test the latest improvements and features, and can handle some occasional breakage, use Nightly. <b>Always</b> back up your existing Jellyfin data before testing nightly releases.</p>
+        very often.
+If you want to help test the latest improvements and features and can handle some occasional breakage, use the nightly version.
+Always back up your existing configuration before testing nightly releases.</p>
     <div class="docker">
         <h4>Docker</h4>
         <p>Run Jellyfin in Docker.
 Example commands store data in "/srv/jellyfin" and assume your media is stored under